seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 # Open in VSCode Workspace and Explore Structure

 Next, to take full advantage of VSCode you will need to open your new project and establish it as a workspace.

+## If Running Devcontainer or Codespace (Install Option 1 and 2)

+Once you have more than one folder under `/workspaces` backed by a git repository, VSCode will be default to a `multi-root` workspace.

+For the best experience, you will want open a single workspace in your VSCode for a single folder in your devcontainer.

+`File` -> `Open folder` -> /workspaces/fsm-report-test

+VSCode should now reopen the under this new workspace, using the existing devcontainer, and you're ready to go.

+## If Running Bare Metal (Install Option 3)

 Type `Command-O` on MacOS or `Ctrl-O` on Windows or just click `File`->`Open` and select your project under `[your_username]/src/fsm-reports-test`